Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 fun findUserByName(name: String): SuccessOrFailure<User>
 ```

-In general, if some API requires its invokers to handle invocation failures locally, then it should use nullable types
+In general, if some API requires its callers to handle failures locally (immediately around or next to the invocation),
-(if failures do not carry additional business meaning) or domain-specific data types to represent its results and
+then it should use nullable types (if failures do not carry additional business meaning)
-failures.
+or domain-specific data types to represent its successful results and failures.

 In the above example, if the only kind of failure we might be interested in handling is the failure to find
 the user with the given name, then the following signature shall be used: